danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-To actually change attributes for a certain range, we can create another extension.
+Let's add another extension for setting attributes at a certain range.
 Note that we need to extend `NSMutableAttributedString` instead of `NSAttributedString`:

 ```swift
 public extension NSMutableAttributedString {